 Kids are notoriously bad at waiting.
 Unfortunately, travel during busy times involves a lot of waiting.
 So, make a game out of the waiting.
 This can be something as simple as awarding points for each person wearing a red shirt that your kids spot.
 Or see who can count the most cars in a 2 minute period.
 If you are clever enough, you can make a game out of anything.
 If your kids are entertained, then you will have one less problem to deal with.
 Plus, you will find that they are much more cooperative if they are having fun.
 For more game ideas, see my tips for helping kids wait in line and screen-free activities for road trips and airplanes.

 Instead of lugging all of your packages and other necessities with you, why not ship them in advance?
 Not only can you ship Christmas gifts, but you can also ship things like diapers, pack ‘n plays, and other things you need while away.
 This means less for you to carry.
 Another option is to just wait until you arrive at your destination, and then buy what you need.

 Finally, remember the reason for your travels is to spend time with your loved ones.
 Don’t let the frustrations that come with getting there get in the way of enjoying your family!
 Take a deep breath, take a few minutes for yourself, and be present in the moment.
 The memories you make with those closest to you will last longer than the temporary stress of travel.

-I hope these tips for stress-free holiday travel with your kids help to make your trip this holiday season much more pleasant.
-And remember, the more you travel, the easier it will get for you and your kids.
+I hope these tips for stress-free holiday travel with your kids help make your trip this holiday season much more pleasant.
+And remember, the more you travel, the easier it gets for you and your kids.
 So, don’t wait until the holidays to have an adventure!
 Get out there early and often.
 For more stress-free travel tips, see stress-free travel with your spouse and what to do when things go wrong.
 Happy travels!